-The Blue Diamond Group is delighted to announce its Exclusive Partnership with The Soil Association.
+The Blue Diamond Group is working in exclusive partnership with The Soil Association.

 The Soil Association is the charity that digs deeper to transform the way we live and care for our natural world.
 The mission of the Soil Association is help everyone understand and explore the vital relationship between the health of soil, plants, animals, and people.